Kawanectes: Classification

 In 2016, a phylogenetic analysis found that Kawanectes was a close relative to, but not a member of, the Aristonectinae.

 Paleoecology

-With the discovery of Kawanectes, the plesiosaurian fauna of the Kawas sea (which spans both the Allen Formation and the contemporary La Colonia Formation) contains all three major lineages of Late Cretaceous plesiosaurs: non-aristonectine elasmosaurids (Kawanectes), aristonectine elasmosaurids (Aristonectes), and polycotylids (Sulcusuchus).
+With the discovery of Kawanectes, the plesiosaurian fauna of the Kawas sea (which spans both the Allen Formation and the contemporary La Colonia Formation) contains all three major lineages of Late Cretaceous plesiosaurs: non-aristonectine elasmosaurids (Kawanectes and Chubutinectes), aristonectine elasmosaurids (Aristonectes), and polycotylids (Sulcusuchus).
 This is unusual, since these formations represent continental-to-marginal marine environments (i.e. not open ocean).
 These plesiosaurs appear to be generally smaller than their open-ocean counterparts at adult size.